apache/submarine/submarine-cloud-v2/docs/developer-guide.md

 ## Run operator in-cluster

-If you follow the [QuickStart][quickstart] section on the submarine website, you are running operator in-cluster.
+If you follow the [QuickStart](https://submarine.apache.org/docs/next/gettingStarted/quickstart) section on the submarine website, you are running operator in-cluster.

 ## Run operator out-of-cluster